ericung/fransois/README.md

 2. Not everyone needs to have profile to join

 ## How it Generates Revenue
-1. Promoting Groups and their Events
+1. Promoting Groups instead of events